MicrosoftDocs/ATADocs/ATPDocs/atp-role-groups.md

 ## Add and remove users

 Azure ATP uses Azure AD security groups as a basis for role groups.
-The role groups mcan be managed from [https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/UserManagementMenuBlade/All groups](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/UserManagementMenuBlade/All groups).
-Only AAD users can be added or removed from security groups..
+The role groups can be managed from [https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/UserManagementMenuBlade/All groups](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/UserManagementMenuBlade/All groups).
+Only AAD users can be added or removed from security groups.

 ## See Also